Nekrados/Elkhammali/README.md

 <a href="https://www.linkedin.com/in/marouane-elkhammali/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a cybersecurity specialist with a background in law enforcement, where I developed a keen sense of security, vigilance, and risk evaluation.
+Currently enhancing my skills through advanced training.
+I'm eager to apply my unique perspective and expertise to enhance organizational cybersecurity and tackle complex challenges.

 ## Objective
 [Provide Objective - Remove this afterwards]]